 "The health clinics have a certain amount of money to purchase drugs for and epilepsy medicine is often prioritized lower than e.g. antibiotics.
 Hence, even if your child suffers from epilepsy and you wish to buy the right treatment it can be difficult to receive the medicine", says Professor Ebba Holme Hansen.

 Quality Medicine Use for Children in Uganda is a large, cross disciplinary research project coordinated from the University of Copenhagen.
-The project is a collaboration between researchers from the Faculty of Health Sciences, Life Sciences, Social Sciences and Pharmaceutical Sciences at the University of Copenhagen, Makerere University in Kampala, Mulago Hospital in Kampala and the Ministry of Health in Uganda.
+The project is a collaboration between researchers from the Faculty of Health and Medical Sciences, Life Sciences, Social Sciences and Pharmaceutical Sciences at the University of Copenhagen, Makerere University in Kampala, Mulago Hospital in Kampala and the Ministry of Health in Uganda.